 - must be available to discuss the case with their lawyers.

 - must be willing to participate in the discovery process.

-- Discovery: Provide records related to the issue to the defendant(s), answering written questions and answering oral questions in a deposition.
-Our experienced attorneys assist with every step of the discovery process.
+- What is Discovery?
+You must gather you records related to the issue and provide them to the defendant(s), answer written questions and answer oral questions in a deposition.
+Our experienced attorneys will help you with every step of the discovery process.

 - must be willing to represent the class without any promise or guarantee that they will receive anything more than what a similar class member would receive.